Basics

 Update a model

-The emf-cli model update command allows users to update one or more models from their project.
+command allows users to update one or more models from their project.
 Users specify the name of the model(s) they wish to update as command arguments.
 This command will only update models sourced from Hugging Face and if a newer version is available (determined through the Hugging Face API).
-If no argument is given for this command a multi-select GUI will be available in the terminal from where you update one or more previously downloaded models.

 Update one or more models